Convert VHS tapes to digital with VHS player and laptop.

 • Audio: Don’t forget about cassette tapes and reel-to-reel audio.
 These often hold important family memories, like recordings of loved ones or special events.

-Create a Digital Archive
+How to Create a Lasting Digital Archive

 Once everything is digitized, create a digital archive.
 This could be a cloud storage service, an external hard drive, or both.
 A digital archive protects your files from physical damage and makes them accessible from anywhere.
 It also makes sharing with family a breeze.
 Imagine emailing your siblings a funny home video from your childhood or posting a slideshow of vintage family photos online.
 Digitizing your family memories keeps those stories alive for generations to come.